Genius Ways To Make Money On The Homestead

-We also sell goat milk to pet owners to feed to allergy stricken pets.
+We also sell goat milk to pet owners to feed allergy-stricken pets as a way to make money on a homestead.
 This brings about $5-$7 a gallon and we are able to sell up to 10 gallons a week.
 We also sell goat milk to local soap makers as well.
 Goat milk soap is huge in our area and selling milk this way is fairly easy to do.

 SLCG PRO TIP: Milk rules and regulations are very important and you will need to do your research before selling milk of any kind.
 Again, you will want to contact your state to get a printout of the rules and regulations in your area before selling goat milk to anyone.

-As you can see, these options bring in a bit more money than the egg sales but it takes a much bigger investment getting started with goats than it does with chickens.
+As you can see, these options bring in a bit more money than the egg sales but it takes a bigger investment to get started.
+This option also requires a daily time investment, another aspect to keep in mind.

-If you have a garden, especially a large one, you can offer a different take on community gardening.
-This is a great way to share produce in larger amounts to folks in your area that do not have the room or the time.
+If you have a garden, especially a large one, you can offer a different take on community gardening that brings money to your homestead.
+This is a great way to share produce in larger amounts with folks in your area that do not have the room or the time.

 For a set price you can “lease” out a portion of your garden for folks to grow in.
 This is really not too much work on your end and a great way to bring in a bit of passive income.